rust-lang/reference/src/items/use-declarations.md

 r[items.use.ambiguities.glob]
 Glob imports are allowed to import conflicting names in the same namespace as long as the name is not used.
 For example:

+TODO: move this section?
+It's documenting a situation that _isnt_ an ambiguity error.
+I've been working off of a pattern I think I saw in a few other locations, where we have specific error sections that document all of the reference relevant error cases associated with an some part of the language.

 ```rust
 mod foo {